-We have audited the accompanying consolidated balance sheets of Iteris, Inc. and subsidiaries as of March 31, 2013 and 2012, and the related consolidated statements of operations, stockholders' equity and comprehensive income (loss), and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Iteris, Inc. and subsidiaries as of March 31, 2014 and 2013, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.